robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 #### Parameters

+`MemberData` must a parameter that provides the name of the member where the data is coming from.

 - `Skip`
   When given a non-null, non-empty string (the skip *reason*), the test is not run.
+- `DisableDiscoveryEnumeration`
+- `MemberType`

 #### Examples